dewan-ahmed/gitops-contents/blogs/2021-02-16-openshift-sso-gitops.md

 ![ArgoCDAdmins](../assets/images/rhsso-argocd/ArgoCDAdmins.png)

-7. Configuring ArgoCD OIDC
+7. Configuring Argo CD OIDC

-To configure ArgoCD OpenID Connect (OIDC), you must encode your existing client secret (or generate the client secret if you don't have it already), and add it to your custom resource.
+To configure Argo CD OpenID Connect (OIDC), you must encode your existing client secret (or generate the client secret if you don't have it already), and add it to your custom resource.

 a.
 First you'll need to encode the client secret in base64:
 ```